pactus-project/pactus.org/docs/guide/run-ansible.md

 :::

 Ansible will encrypt the key and save inside `task/vault.yml`.
 You can open the `task/vault.yml` and see the content.
 It should be encrypted.

 One more step, open the config file and update `MintbaseAddress`.
 This can be different from the validator address.
 You can also change other configs like `Moniker`, etc.

 ## Deploy Zarb

-Now we are ready to deploy the Zarb.
+Now you are ready to deploy the Zarb.

 First install the `geerlingguy.docker` plugin.
 This plugin will install docker for the server machine.